Ranchero-Software/NetNewsWire/Technotes/CodingGuidelines.md

 Storyboards are preferred to xibs — except when the problem is xib-sized.

-Use DB5 where parameters (sizes, colors, etc.) are needed.
+Use AppDefaults where parameters (sizes, colors, etc.) are needed.

 Auto layout is used everywhere except in table and outline view cells, where performance is critical.